 All the measures provided for in the "INTEGRATIVE PROTOCOL FOR THE MANAGEMENT OF THE RISK OF SARS COV 2 (COVID-19) INFECTION" have been implemented by Bocconi as an application of national and regional legislation.
 These include measures for information and training, access control, cleaning and sanitation, body temperature measurement, use of personal protective equipment, campus space management (indoors and outdoors), organization of activities, management of health emergencies, health monitoring.

-As defined in D.L. n.
-111 of 6 August 2021, art.
-1, until the state of emergency ends on 31 December 2021, in order to protect public health and to maintain adequate safety conditions in the provision of essential education services, all school staff of the national education and university system - as well as university students -, must possess and exhibit the Green Certification COVID-19 (c.d.
-Green Pass) referred to in art.
-9, comma 2 of Decree n.
-52/2021, converted into Law n.87 of 17 June 2021.
+As defined in D.L. no. 111 of 6 August 2021, article 1, until the state of emergency ends on 31 December 2021, in order to protect public health and to maintain adequate safety conditions in the provision of essential education services, all school staff in the national education and university system – as well as university students – must have and show a COVID-19 Green Certificate (Green Pass) referred to in art.
+9, comma 2 of Decree no. 52/2021, converted into Italian Law no. 87 of 17 June 2021.

-The verification of compliance with these requirements on University students will be carried out by random sample at special locations located at the entrance of Campus buildings.
+The verification of compliance with these requirements for anyone accessing Bocconi facilities will be carried out by random sample at special locations located at the entrance of Campus buildings.

 What is COVID-19 Green Certification ("Green Pass")?